Please note – this is an translation. When the jury and crew interpret the rules and regulations it will be from the Swedish version.

 2 Pictures in order

-2.1 Your submission must include one picture for each of the 12 themes, in order.
-You may delete images from the card, but all themes should be photographed in the correct order.
+2.1 Your submission must include one picture for each of the 8 themes, in order.
+You may delete images from the memory card or telephone, but all themes should be photographed in the correct order.
 This means that you cannot go back and capture an image for a previous theme after you have captured an image for a later theme.

 3 When may the pictures be taken?